-Diffuse large B-cell lymphoma is the most common type of lymphoma and makes up about a third of all cases of NHL.
-Approximately
+Diffuse large B-cell lymphoma is the most common type of lymphoma and makes up

 This aggressive type of lymphoma leads to the development of B cells that are larger than normal.
 It typically starts in a lymph node either deep in your body or in an area you can feel, such as your neck or armpit.
 It can also develop in your bones, brain, spinal cord, or intestines.